 The victims were innocent, decent humans with goals and a great future ahead of them.
 You’ll never know what they have been through to get to where they are, and then the police, whom we gave our trust to, are murdering us?
 And yet people are expecting us to stay quiet?
 After George Floyd, a black man killed in broad daylight and surrounded by people was murdered by a policeman.
 What does that tell you?
 And the sad part of all this is that it’s happening as we speak.

 Read more on Black Lives Matter.

-Well, 2020 has not been the year we all thought it would be.
+2020 has not been the year we all thought it would be.
 I can’t believe we are in August now.
-All our plans and special occasions for 2020 has been ruined.
+All our plans and special occasions for 2020 have been ruined.
 Our whole life has changed forever.
-2020 has been the year of the war, we are fighting to breathe clear and clean air, and we are fighting for the equality promise made to us years and years ago of which was never fulfilled.
+2020 has been the year of the war, we are fighting to breathe clear and clean air, and we are fighting for the equality promise made to us years and years ago, which was never fulfilled.
 I think Racism will never stop.
 It might reduce, but it will never stop.
 As far as people choose to see colour and not human beings, we will never overcome Racism.

 I am looking forward to this adventure.

-Covid-19 is so dangerous because it’s in the air that we humans, the animals and nature need to stay alive.
+Covid-19 is so dangerous because it’s in the air that we humans, animals and nature need to stay alive.
 And we have Doctors and Nurses risking leaving their families at home and risking their lives to take care of us in Hospitals.
-We owe it to them to follow simple guidelines – practice social distancing and wear a face mask.
+We owe them to follow simple guidelines – practice social distancing and wear a face mask.
 You all, we can do this together and win this war together.

 I should stop there now.
 This post has gone longer than I expected.